digital-work-lab/digital-work-lecture/11-futures.md

 - Machines will be allowed to take over those industries, jobs or tasks that no human wants to engage with
 - People can choose to work in those jobs that give them a sense of satisfaction or fulfillment

+Example: Industrial production and retail

+- Cleaning and monitoring
+- Logistics

 ![bg right:35% width:350px](../material/cleaning_robot.jpg)

 ---